Cyanjiner/covid19-excess-deaths/README.md

 # Cross-country Comparisons in Estimating COVID-19 Excess Deaths

 <img src='covid.png' align='left' height='240'/>
 This is a research project on estimating excess mortality during COVID-19 in four countries: US, UK, Brazil, and Russia.
-Excess deaths are calculated by taking the difference between reported deaths and expected deaths (forecasted number of deaths in the absence of pandemic), and an additional metric of P-score is computed for cross-country comparies.
+Excess deaths are calculated by taking the difference between reported deaths and expected deaths (forecasted number of deaths in the absence of pandemic), and an additional metric, the P-score of excess deaths, is computed for cross-country comparies.

 ARIMA (Autoregressive integrated moving average), GARCH (generalized autoregressive conditional heteroskedasticity), and VAR (Vector autoregression) models were fitted on historical data from 2015 to 2019 to get the expected mortality in 2020 and 2021.
 In addition, ARIMAX (Autoregressive Integrated Moving Average Exogenous Variable Models) and LSTM (Long Short-term Memory) models are also incorporated to account for variance in governmental resctrictions across countries.